addcarwidgets logoAdd Car Widgets

 3. Starlink firmware: the single biggest cause

-4. Why is Subaru CarPlay broken on Forester after the 2024.2 update?
+4. Why is Subaru CarPlay broken on Forester after a Starlink update?

 5. Outback CarPlay fixes — the wireless handshake bug